elastic/ansible-elasticsearch/README.md

     es_heap_size: 1g
 ```
 `
 The role utilises Elasticsearch version defaults.
-Multicast is therefore disabled for 5.x.
 The following should be set to ensure a successful cluster forms.

 * ```es_config['http.port']``` - the http port for the node
 * ```es_config['transport.tcp.port']``` - the transport port for the node